Electromigration: Forces on ions in an electrical field

+Step bunching due to electromigration

+Step bunching is a phenomenon in which a smooth surface forms 3D shapes that look like stair steps.
+Step bunching on DC-heated sublimating vicinal crystal surfaces of Si(111) was observed by A. Latyshev et al. in 1989.
+Soon after, Stoyan Stoyanov advanced a model in which as the reason for step bunching is identified the biased diffusion of the adatoms.
+In 1998, Stoyanov and Tonchev extended Stoyanov's model by incorporating step-step repulsions and derived a scaling relation for the minimal step-step distance in a bunch under diffusion-limited sublimation, non-transparent steps, and step-down current conditions:

+where $N$ is the number of steps in the bunch, and the proportionality coefficient has the dimension of length.
+This scaling law has been confirmed by numerous experimental studies.
+In 2018, Toktarbaiuly et al. reported electromigration-induced step bunching on vicinal W(110) surfaces.
+Their study revealed that step bunching occurred for both step-up and step-down current directions at the same temperature, T = 1500°C, with distinct size-scaling exponents depending on the current direction.

+More recently, Usov et al. (2020) demonstrated that electromigration-induced step bunching is not limited to silicon surfaces but can also occur on dielectric surfaces, such as sapphire (Al₂O₃(0001)).
+This study suggests that the fundamental mechanism of step bunching on W(110), Al₂O₃(0001), and Si(111) follows similar principles.
+Moreover, annealing W(110) offcut in the [001] direction with an up-step current produced a morphology where the bunch edges formed zigzag segments meeting at right angles.

 Failure mechanisms

 Diffusion mechanisms

 In a homogeneous crystalline structure, because of the uniform lattice structure of the metal ions, there is hardly any momentum transfer between the conduction electrons and the metal ions.
 However, this symmetry does not exist at the grain boundaries and material interfaces, and so here momentum is transferred much more vigorously.
 Since the metal ions in these regions are bonded more weakly than in a regular crystal lattice, once the electron wind has reached a certain strength, atoms become separated from the grain boundaries and are transported in the direction of the current.
 This direction is also influenced by the grain boundary itself, because atoms tend to move along grain boundaries.

-Diffusion processes caused by electromigration can be divided into grain boundary diffusion, bulk diffusion and surface diffusion.
+Diffusion processes caused by electromigration can be divided into grain boundary diffusion, bulk diffusion, and surface diffusion.
 In general, grain boundary diffusion is the major electromigration process in aluminum wires, whereas surface diffusion is dominant in copper interconnects.